 - Frequently Asked Questions about Splitting Federal Income Tax Refunds

-- Form 8888, Allocation of Refund (Including Savings Bond Purchases)
+- Form 8888, Allocation of Refund (Including Savings Bond Purchases (PDF)

 - Buying U.S. Series I Savings Bonds with your tax refund